science-for-democracy/mapof/README.md

 remaining modules, *that are to come soon*, which all declare mapof as dependency.
 A drawback is here that one cannot edit the mapof code easily.
 If you use `pip` type `pip install mapof` to get the newest version and your are ready to go.
-If you use other package manager, do whatever it usually needs to instal packages from PyPi.
+If you use other package managers, do whatever it usually takes to install packages from PyPi.
+[!TIP]
+You can still patch mapof making use of the fact that functions are First-Class Citizens in Python.
+For example, you can define your own function `my_foo` and then assign it using `mapof.bar.foo = mapof.bar.my_foo`.
+If you do this before calling `mapof.bar.foo`, then each call to `mapof.bar.foo` will actually run your `my_foo` function.

 ## Using code locally without package managers
 Using the code as a local package is another option.
 Doing so, by downloading